AdobeDocs/genstudio.en/help/user-guide/content/use-templates.md

    ![Content template list](../../assets/content-templates.png)

-1. Click on a template for a full view and a list of details.
+1. Select a template for a full view and a list of details.

 1. Click **[!UICONTROL Create Experience]** (paintbrush) from the upper right corner to use the template.